Our ServicesOur services include sequencing, genotyping, extractions, quantification, PCR and more.

 The forensic lab has processed over 750 forensic cases involving moose, white-tailed deer, black bear, wild turkey, walleye and rainbow trout among others.

-The Centre (NRDPFC) represents a partnership between Trent University and the Ontario Ministry of Natural Resources (OMNR ) and the current facilities in the DNA Building were opened in 2006 as a result of funding from the Canada Foundation for Innovation (CFI) and the Ontario Innovation Trust (OIT).
+The Centre (NRDPFC) moved into the current facilities in the DNA Building that opened in 2006 as a result of funding from the Canada Foundation for Innovation (CFI) and the Ontario Innovation Trust (OIT).

 The infrastructure includes a state of the art environmentally controlled Aurora Greenhouse, a Bio-containment Level III facility, an Ancient DNA Laboratory, a Wildlife Disease Laboratory, small and large animal necropsy facilities, and Genomics and Automation Laboratories.

 The automation facility contains a Roche 454 GS Junior next generation sequencer, 2 ABI 3730 sequencers, 4 automated liquid handlers, automated storage freezers, numerous thermal cyclers, and ABI real-time PCR.
 The facility offers automated DNA isolation, quantification, standardization, and cherry picking of samples, as well as DNA profiling and sequencing.
 We also offer automated high-yield (1 - 3 ug) DNA extraction for genomics applications.